 Here are the most common questions about the COVID-19 vaccine we've received from policyholders.

-See the Oregon Health Authority COVID-19 vaccination website for more information.
+See the OHA COVID-19 vaccination website for more information.

-Here are the most common questions we've received from policyholders.
-We'll be adding to this list throughout the pandemic, as we learn more.
+Here are some common questions we've received from policyholders.
+We'll be adding to this list as we learn more.

-Employers may require workers to receive a COVID-19 vaccine, with some exceptions.
-Consult Oregon's Bureau of Labor & Industries COVID-19 page for more specifics.
+Oregon employers may require workers to receive a COVID-19 vaccine, with some exceptions.
+Consult Oregon's Bureau of Labor & Industries vaccine page for more specifics.

 When the administration of the vaccine occurs within the course and scope of employment (often either because it's mandated as a condition of employment, controlled by the employer and/or at the employer's expense), treatment or disability associated with adverse effects may be a compensable workers' compensation claim.
 When the vaccine is voluntary, not controlled by the employer and/or not provided at the employer's expense, it is less likely adverse effects are work-related.

 The Oregon workers' compensation system is a "no-fault" system, so if an employee contracts COVID-19 while in the course and scope of work, a choice to not receive the vaccine will not impact whether a workers' compensation claim is compensable.